News:

 marshwiggle

-Quote from: spork on Today at 01:43:34 AMA new low in the maturity, initiative, and curiosity of students that my employer has recruited: for the first time I'm receiving late night emails (which I don't reply to for at least 24 hours) asking questions to the effect of "Do we do tomorrow's assignment using information from the book chapters that are listed for the assignment in the syllabus and in the directions for the assignment?"
+Quote from: spork on September 20, 2024, 01:43:34 AMA new low in the maturity, initiative, and curiosity of students that my employer has recruited: for the first time I'm receiving late night emails (which I don't reply to for at least 24 hours) asking questions to the effect of "Do we do tomorrow's assignment using information from the book chapters that are listed for the assignment in the syllabus and in the directions for the assignment?"

 Yeah, with these types of questions it's not even clear what kind of answer they're expecting other than, "It's OK; you can just skip it."
 (Well, short of a "sample answer" that they can just cut-and-paste and submit.)